Baldur's Gate (video game): Development and release

 Baldur's Gate began development in 1995 by Canadian game developer BioWare, a company founded by Ray Muzyka, Greg Zeschuk, Trent Oster, his brother Brent, Zeschuk's cousin Marcel, and Augustine Yip.
 The game was initially titled Forgotten Realms.
-According to Muzyka, "our head programmer has actually read every one of the [Forgotten Realms] books - everything, every single one of the short stories and the paperbacks.
-He made a point of it.
-He really wanted to immerse himself".
+The game had an estimated budget of $1 million.
+According to Muzyka, their head programmer read all Forgotten Realms books, including the short stories and the paperbacks, to immerse himself into that setting.
 The game required 90 man-years of development, which was spent simultaneously creating the game's content and the BioWare Infinity Engine.
 The primary script engine for the game (used mainly as a debugging tool) was Lua.
 DirectDraw was used for the graphics.
 Wasteland was a major influence on Baldur's Gate, particularly its design philosophy of having more than one possible method to achieve each goal.

 Unusually for the time, the graphics were not built from tiles; each background was individually rendered, which greatly extended the amount of time needed to create the game.
 At the time that the game was shipped, none of the sixty-member team had previously participated in the release of a video game.
 The time pressure to complete the game led to the use of simple areas and game design.
 Ray Muzyka said that the team held a "passion and a love of the art" and they developed a "collaborative design spirit".
 He believes that the game was successful because of the collaboration with Interplay.